Snrk.de is about Henry Holiday‘s illustrations (engraved by Joseph Swain) to Lewis Carroll‘s tragicomical ballad The Hunting of the Snark.

 As promised, I will not point to that – even though it would be true if I would state it three times.
 Very true.
 Very, very true.
 Rather, I point to those (like John Tufail and Mahendra Singh) who really helped and encouraged me and, last not least, to those many people who turned the Internet into a humongous museum through which I could stroll while loafing on my sofa.
 That was the place where my Snark hunt started in December 2008, and snrk.de is place for presenting my trophies since 2012.

 On 2017-10-09, snrk.de underwent a major change.
-The site turned into a blog.
-(If you used links to snrk.de and your browser doesn’t find them anymore: Some of these links still may work if you replace snrk.de by old.snrk.de.)
+I added a blog to the site and rearranged it completely.
+If you previously used links to snrk.de and your browser now doesn’t find them anymore: Some of these links still may work if you replace snrk.de by old.snrk.de.